Photo Gallery New Location

 Pliny the Elder, a first-century Roman writer, called Bethsaida “One of four lovely cities on the Sea of Galilee.”

-7. New archaeologic evidence is pointing to a new location for Bethsaida which places it close to the inlet of the Jordan River into the Sea of Galilee.
+7. New archaeologic evidence is pointing to the El Araj location as the true site of Bethsaida.
+It is located close to the inlet of the Jordan River into the Sea of Galilee.

-8. This new location of Bethsaida fits better with the biblical narrative than the traditional site.
+8. This new location of El Araj fits better with the biblical narrative, and the historical and archaeological evidence, than the traditional site of Et-Tell.